Merethin/Akari/docs/happenings.md

 - origin: first group
 - data: second group (resolution type), third group (resolution id)

+# Unmatched events

+A happening that does not match any of the above regex patterns will be sent as an event with the category "**unknown**", and the happening line verbatim in the data array.
+The happening ID and timestamp are preserved as well.
+Do report any events marked as "unknown" to me so I can add them to this list!

 # System events

 These are not emitted by NationStates but by Akari itself.